Latest

 The right response to that anxiety is not to entrench it in law.
 It is to confront it with the full resources of our moral, philosophical, and spiritual traditions — and to design legal frameworks flexible enough to evolve as our understanding deepens.

 The battle between property and personhood has begun.
-How we resolve it will define not just the status of AI, but the moral character of the civilisation that created it.
+How we resolve it will define the moral character of the civilisation that created AI, and the status we grant the intelligence emerging within it is only one outcome of that resolution.

 •••